 - Dr Tanara Vieira Sousa

-Dr Sousa is an MCATS Health Economist and Research Fellow at the Health Economics Unit from the Centre for Health Policy.
-She joined MCATS in July 2017.
+Tanara is an MCATS Health Economist and Research Fellow at the Health Economics Unit from the Centre for Health Policy.
 She has completed her PhD in Economics at the Federal University of Rio Grande do Sul/Brazil specialising in Health Economics.
 Tanara worked as a Researcher at the Center for Drug and Alcohol Research/Brazil for ten years, where she gained experience in Monitoring and Evaluation of alcohol and drugs related interventions, design analysis and reporting of observational studies in alcohol, drugs and road safety.